Measurement of the $W$-boson angular coefficients and transverse momentum in $pp$ collisions at $\sqrt{s}=$ 13 TeV with the ATLAS detector: Introduction and motivation

 Direct measurements of only two of these angular coefficients for the \Wboson boson have previously been performed.
 The $A_2$ and $A_3$ angular coefficients were extracted as a function of \ptw by the \cdf from $W \rightarrow \ell\nu$ events, where $\ell=\left\{e,\mu\right\}$~\cite{CDF:WAi}.
 However, other measurements of the \Wboson-boson polarisation were previously done by the \atlas~\cite{STDM-2011-37} and by the \cms~\cite{CMS-EWK-10-014,CMS-SMP-18-012}.
 These polarisation fraction measurements are related to the $A_0$ and $A_4$ coefficients and so can be used to probe their values.

 The angular coefficients of the \Wboson boson are related to the nature of electroweak processes, the \Wboson-boson polarisation, and the presence of QCD effects.
 They are important for modelling QCD effects in the production of \Wboson bosons and have a direct impact on the precision of other measurements, such as the determination of the \Wboson-boson mass~\cite{Pellen_2022}.
-Currently, the modelling of these coefficients for the \Wboson-mass measurements at the LHC relies on extrapolations from the predictions and measurements of the angular coefficients of the \Zboson boson, thereby introducing additional uncertainties~\cite{STDM-2019-24,LHCb:2021bjt,CMS-SMP-23-002}.
-Precise determinations of the \Wboson-boson transverse momentum spectrum and its angular coefficients offer direct experimental insights into the production dynamics of the \Wboson and enable stringent comparisons with state-of-the-art QCD predictions.
+Currently, the validation of the modelling of these coefficients for the \Wboson-mass measurements at the LHC relies on extrapolations from the predictions and measurements of the angular coefficients of the \Zboson boson, thereby contributing to larger uncertainties~\cite{STDM-2019-24,LHCb:2021bjt,CMS-SMP-23-002}.
+Precise determinations of the \Wboson-boson transverse momentum spectrum and its angular coefficients offer direct experimental insights into the proton structure and parton density and consequently to the production dynamics of the \Wboson and enable stringent comparisons with state-of-the-art QCD predictions.
 This model-independent approach exploits the spin-one nature of the gauge boson and the spin-1/2 nature of the decay leptons, constrained by angular momentum conservation.
 This method bypasses the need for detailed modelling of the gauge-boson polarisation and decay, and instead isolates the production dynamics.
 Consequently, it mitigates theory uncertainties associated with spin correlations and the resummation of fiducial power corrections, which can be sizeable~\cite{Ebert:2020dfc,Glazov:2020gza,Salam:2021tbm,Alekhin:2021xcu}.

 This paper presents, for the first time, simultaneous measurements of the full set of \Wboson-boson angular coefficients \Ai\ and the differential cross-section \dsdpT\ as functions of \ptw, performed in the full phase space of the decay leptons using $\Wpm \rightarrow \ell^{\pm}\nu$ events, where $\ell=\left\{e,\mu\right\}$.
 This represents a complementary approach to previous precise measurements of \Wboson-boson differential cross-section~\cite{STDM-2018-17,STDM-2018-26}, which were limited to the fiducial phase space.
 The measurements are based on dedicated proton-proton ($pp$) collision data samples collected by the ATLAS experiment at the LHC with low instantaneous luminosity at a centre-of-mass energy of $\sqrt{s} = 13~\TeV$, corresponding to 338\,pb$^{-1}$ of integrated luminosity.
 The mean number of additional $pp$ interactions per bunch crossing (pile-up events) in the dataset is approximately two.
 This low pile-up dataset provides excellent experimental conditions for high-precision measurements of \Wboson-boson production.